GC-public-projects/ScreenshotDetection/README.md

  ```

  ### Components explanations
  No explanations here, the project is for initiated users and the multiple permission mechanism hence the start of a service are considered as known.
-Some conditions to handle some perimissions needs to be implemented as the permissions are not the same following the Android version.
+Some conditions to handle some permissions need to be implemented as the permissions are not the same following the Android version.